CAS decision on Man City a disgrace, says Spurs boss Mourinho

 Image credit: Getty Images

-The Court of Arbitration of Sport's (CAS) decision to overturn Manchester City's two-year UEFA ban from European football.
+Tottenham manager Jose Mourinho has labelled the Court of Arbitration of Sport's (CAS) decision to overturn Manchester City's two-year UEFA ban from European football a 'disgrace'.

 UEFA ruled in February that City had committed serious breaches of Financial Fair Play (FFP) regulations and failed to cooperate with its investigation, handing them a ban and a fine of 30 million euros.